unoplatform/cybertruck/README.md

-# Tesla Cybertruck demo in XAML with Uno
+# Cybertruck demo in XAML with Uno